sonikajanagill/mlops-factory-templates/README.md

 * **Dataproc Serverless**: Pay per second of execution.
 * **Vertex AI**: Pay per training hour and node hour.
 * **Estimated Total for Demo**: < $5.00 (if destroyed after use).

+## 💡 For Smaller Teams: AutoMLOps

+If this "Factory" architecture feels too heavy for your current needs, consider using **[Google Cloud AutoMLOps](https://github.com/GoogleCloudPlatform/automlops)**.

+* **Best for:** Small teams, rapid prototyping, single data scientist.
+* **Why:** It generates a lightweight CI/CD pipeline and KFP definitions automatically from your notebook code.
+* **Path to Factory:** Start with AutoMLOps, then migrate to this "Factory" pattern as you scale to multiple pipelines and complex data dependencies.

 ## 🤝 Contributing